-- 1. Foreign students from outside the EU who are 18 years of age or older on the date of their first enrolment must have a valid residence permit.
+- 1. Foreign prospective students from outside the EU who are 18 years of age or older on the date of their first enrolment must have a valid residence permit.
 (Section 7.32 of the WHW.) - 2.
 Foreign students with a residence permit are required to earn at least 50% of the available credits each year.
 The IND will be informed if the student fails to meet this requirement, unless there are special circumstances due to which the student was unable to meet this requirement.
-Such a notification may be withheld once during the course of each study programme. - 3.
-According to the Code of Conduct regarding International Students, international students seeking admittance to an English-taught study programme must be able to prove that their command of the English language is at least equal to the following scores:
+Such a notification based on the same special circumstances may be withheld once during the course of each study programme. - Protocol Entry Requirements English Language Proficiency: see Appendix 3.